-- 12. As with any immunohistochemistry test, a negative result means that the antigen was not detected, not that the antigen was absent in the cells or tissue assayed. - 13.
-The prediluted antibody products are optimized as a ready-to-use product.
+- Reagents may demonstrate unexpected reactions in previously untested tissues.
+The possibility of unforeseen reactions, even in tested tissue groups, cannot be eliminated because of the biological variability of antigen expression in neoplasms or other pathological tissues. - 9.
+Tissues from persons infected with the hepatitis B virus containing hepatitis B surface antigen (HBsAg) may exhibit nonspecific staining with horseradish peroxidase. - When used in blocking steps, normal sera from the same animal source as the secondary antisera may cause false negative or false positive results because of autoantibodies or natural antibodies. - 11.
+False-positive results may be seen because of the nonimmunological binding of proteins or substrate reaction products.
+They may also be caused by pseudoperoxidase activity (erythrocytes), endogenous peroxidase activity (cytochrome C), or endogenous biotin (for example, liver, brain, breast, or kidney) subject to the type of immunostaining technique used. - 12.
+As with any immunohistochemistry test, a negative result means that the antigen was not detected, not that the antigen was absent in the cells or tissue assayed. - 13.
+The prediluted antibody products are optimized as ready-to-use products.
 Because of the possibility of variation in tissue fixation and processing, it may be necessary to increase or decrease the primary antibody incubation time on individual specimens. - 14.
-In combination with detection systems and accessories, this antibody detects antigen(s) that survive routine formalin fixation, tissue processing and sectioning.
-Users who deviate from recommended test procedures herein remain, as they would in any circumstance, responsible for interpretation and validation of patient results. - 15.
+Combined with detection systems and accessories, this antibody detects antigen(s) that survive routine formalin fixation, tissue processing, and sectioning.
+Users who deviate from recommended test procedures remain, as they would in any circumstance, responsible for interpreting and validating patient results. - 15.
 For laboratory use only.